One repo. One runner. Zero infrastructure.

 aeon.yml schedules, chains, reactive triggers

-skills.json machine-readable catalog
+skills.json machine-readable catalog (category per skill)

 ./aeon launch local dashboard (Next.js)